-In years past, most physicians entered general practice directly from medical school or after a one-year rotating internably.

-Medical school or after a one-year rotating internably.

-We were not very successful in afteractas American and duarant the was, of course, no recognizion afforded those who completed the desidences.
-There was no specialty board in that field.
-As more and more agraduates entered some kind of residency, the trend away from general practice was accentuated.
+In years past, most physicians entered general practice directly from medical school or after a one-year rotating internship.
+While there were some general and family practice residencies in existence in the 1950's and 1960's, they were not very successful in attracting American graduates.
+There was, of course, no recognition afforded those who completed the residencies, since there was no specialty board in that field.
+As more and more American graduates entered some kind of residency, the trend away from general practice was accentuated.
 By the end of 1971, only 1.6% of all of those engaged in graduate medical education were in general or family practice residencies.